 Risk Management describes how to identify and manage risks in all aspects and areas of College life.
 It includes a Risk Management Checklist and Risk Management Procedures with sample plans.
-Risk management takes place for every excursion.
+Risk management takes place for every excursion and every outing including sports venues.